Sunday, April 25

 Co-sponsored with the National Jewish Network on Criminal Justice Reform

 Our Jewish values oblige us to speak out and seek justice when there are wrongs in our society.
 This workshop will provide a framework for strengthening advocacy to end mass incarceration through a Jewish lens.
 It will examine the application of Jewish values, history, and textual sources to the transformation of our society into one that engages a preventive, rehabilitative, and restorative approach to criminal justice reform.
-Speakers: Rabbi Robert Barr, Congregation Beth Adam; Rabbi Rachel Gartner, T'ruah; Rabbi Bob Kaplan, JCRC of New York.
+Speakers: Rabbi Robert Barr, Congregation Beth Adam; Rabbi Rachel Gartner, T'ruah; Rabbi Bob Kaplan, JCRC of New York; Rabbi Sholom Lipskar; Founder, The Aleph Institute.
+Moderator: Faye Taxman, Co-Chair, JCPA Criminal Justice Reform Initiative.

 Laying the Groundwork for Racial Equity

 Through interactive activities and discussion, attendees will leave this workshop with a shared understanding of racial equity, its importance for us as advocates and change makers, and gain tools to address barriers when implementing this work.
 Learn tangible steps for engaging in racial equity in advocacy and policy, and skills for identifying and dismantling racism.
-Trainer: Marlysa Gamblin, Senior Policy Advisor, Racial and Gender Divides, Bread for the World Institute.
+Trainer: Marlysa Gamblin, Founder, GamblinConsults.

 COVID-19: Advocacy for Women and Families